 Your child will be cared for primarily by the class teacher.
 If they have additional physical needs, these will be discussed with you and the SENDCo.
-Suitable plans will be put in place e.g. intimate care plans.
+Suitable plans will be put in place e.g. intimate care plans or Individual Health Care Plans.
 If necessary, there will be a teaching assistant designated to look after additional physical needs.
 The school's health and safety policy and medicine policy will be followed.
-All children have access to support for their emotional wellbeing, not only through their class teacher and teaching assistant, but also through our learning mentor.
+All children have access to support for their emotional wellbeing, not only through their class teacher and teaching assistant, but also through our Learning Mentor.